zopefoundation/zc.zkzeo/src/zc/zkzeo/README.txt

    exist.
 When the server starts, it will register itself by creating a subnode of the path with a name consisting of it's address.

+(You can also specify a ZooKeeper session timeout, in milliseconds, with a ``session-timeout`` option.)

-When specifying the ZEO address, you can leave of the port and the operating system will assign it for you.
+When specifying the ZEO address, you can leave off the port and the operating system will assign it for you.

 To start the server, use the ``zkrunzeo`` script::